 Expat families and children

 With plenty of activities available for children in the city, expat parents will have no trouble entertaining their little ones.
-Parks abound in Barcelona, and there are also gorgeous spots for day trips or weekend getaways with the family not far from the city.
+Green spaces abound in Barcelona, and there are also gorgeous spots for day trips or weekend getaways with the family not far from the city.
 Spain's extensive rail network also allows for easy travel around the country with the whole family.

 Climate in Barcelona

 Barcelona is blessed with hot summers and mild winters, making the weather ideal for most of the year.
-Expats will never find themselves weather-bound, but will be able to entertain themselves outdoors all year.
+Expats will never find themselves weather-bound but will be able to entertain themselves outdoors all year.